MessineseGianluca/Simple_Blog/README.md

 then:
 -$ bower install --save

-#Install Cloudinary by composer
+#Install And Configure Cloudinary by composer
-First install composer.phar(see the documentation) into the project folder and then digits on the cli:
+-First install composer.phar(see the documentation) into the project folder
+       and then digits on the cli:
-- $php composer.phar install
+       $php composer.phar install
+-Then configure your credentials in cloudinary_config.php